Goldsworthy Lowes Dickinson

 Goldsworthy Lowes Dickinson (6 August 1862 – 3 August 1932), known as Goldie, was a British political scientist and philosopher.
 He lived most of his life at Cambridge, where he wrote a dissertation on Neoplatonism before becoming a fellow.
 He was closely associated with the Bloomsbury Group.

 Dickinson was deeply distressed by Britain's involvement in the First World War.
-Within a fortnight of the war's breaking out he drew up the idea of a League of Nations, and his subsequent writings helped to shape public opinion towards the creation of the League.
-Within the field of international relations, Dickinson is prominent for popularizing conceptions of the international system as being an international "anarchy."
+Within a fortnight of the war's breaking out, he drew up the idea of a League of Nations, and his subsequent writings helped to shape public opinion towards the creation of the League.

+Within the field of international relations, Dickinson is prominent for popularizing conceptions of the international system as being an international anarchy.
+In contrast to many of his contemporaries who attributed the causes of war to national and imperial expansion or to population growth, Dickinson argued that war was rooted in fear and suspicion caused by anarchy and arms races.

 Life

 Early years

-Dickinson was born in London, the son of Lowes Cato Dickinson (1819–1908), a portrait painter, by his marriage to Margaret Ellen Williams, a daughter of William Smith Williams who was literary advisor to Smith, Elder & Company and had discovered Charlotte Brontë.
+Dickinson was born in London, the son of Lowes Cato Dickinson (1819–1908), a portrait painter, by his marriage to Margaret Ellen Williams, a daughter of William Smith Williams who was a literary advisor to Smith, Elder & Company and had discovered Charlotte Brontë.
 When the boy was about one year old his family moved to the Spring Cottage in Hanwell, then a country village.
 The family also included his brother, Arthur, three years older, an older sister, May, and two younger sisters, Hester and Janet.

 His education included attendance at a day school in Somerset Street, Portman Square, when he was ten or eleven.
-At about the age of twelve he was sent to Beomonds, a boarding school in Chertsey, and his teenage years from 14 to 19 were spent at Charterhouse School in Godalming, where his brother Arthur had preceded him.
+At about the age of twelve, he was sent to Beomonds, a boarding school in Chertsey, and his teenage years from 14 to 19 were spent at Charterhouse School in Godalming, where his brother Arthur had preceded him.
 He was unhappy at Charterhouse, although he enjoyed seeing plays put on by visiting actors, and he played the violin in the school orchestra.
 While he was there, his family moved from Hanwell to a house behind All Souls Church in Langham Place.

 In 1881 Dickinson went up to King's College, Cambridge, as an exhibitioner, where his brother, Arthur, had again preceded him.
-Near the end of his first year he received a telegram informing him that his mother had died from asthma.
+Near the end of his first year, he received a telegram informing him that his mother had died from asthma.
 During his college years, his tutor, Oscar Browning, was a strong influence on him, and Dickinson became a close friend of his fellow King's undergraduate C. R. Ashbee.
 Dickinson won the chancellor's English medal in 1884 for a poem on Savonarola, and in graduating that summer he was awarded a first-class degree in the Classical Tripos.

 After travelling in the Netherlands and Germany, Dickinson returned to Cambridge late that year and was elected to the Cambridge Conversazione Society, better known as the Cambridge Apostles.
 In a year or two he was part of the circle that included Roger Fry, J. M. E. McTaggart, and Nathaniel Wedd.